ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 2. Is our detection time too long?
 Or perhaps too short?
 3. Is it really worth waking someone up after an hour of a 0.1% error rate?

-Our first step towards answering these questions is burn rates.
+Our first step towards answering these questions is to look at burn rates.

 ## Burn rates